goto40/self-dsl/docs/xtext_project_setup.md

 discussed on this site:
 ![model.dot](images/xtext_new_project2.png "xtext_new_project2.png")

-The result are a set of projects: we are mainly interrested in the first project, which contains the grammar.
+The result are a set of projects: we are mainly interested in the first project, which contains the grammar.

 ## Step 2: Exploring the new domain model language